-Your PPO health care network includes physicians (who are internists, family practitioners, or pediatricians), nurse practitioners, and physician assistants that you may choose to furnish your primary medical care.
+Your health care network includes physicians (who are internists, family practitioners, or pediatricians), nurse practitioners, and physician assistants that you may choose to furnish your primary medical care.
 These health care providers are generally called primary care providers.
 As a member of this health plan, you are not required to choose a primary care provider in order for you to receive your health plan coverage.
-You may choose any covered provider to furnish your health care services and supplies.
-But, your choice is important because it will impact the costs that you pay for your health care services and supplies.
-Your costs will be less when you use health care providers who participate in your PPO health care network to furnish your covered services.
+You may choose any covered provider who has an indemnity payment agreement with Blue Cross and Blue Shield or with the local Blue Cross and/or Blue Shield Plan to furnish your health care services and supplies.